Temperature-Bias Noise and Quantum Shot Noise as Probes of Pairing Symmetry in Iron Pnictides: Introduction

 $\Delta_T$ noise in mesoscopic junctions refers to quantum shot noise generated under a finite temperature gradient, when the average charge current transported is zero.
 In this paper, we show that it can be a very effective tool to probe the pairing symmetry of Iron Pnictide superconductors, see Ref.~\cite{Lumbroso2018}, as it originates purely from the temperature gradient. $\Delta_T$ noise has attracted considerable attention in recent years from both theoretical and experimental perspectives.
 A number of studies have explored $\Delta_T$ noise in a wide variety of physical systems, including atomic-scale molecular junctions~\cite{Lumbroso2018}, quantum circuits~\cite{Sivre2019}, and metallic tunnel junctions~\cite{PhysRevLett.125.106801}, among others ~\cite{Zhitlukhina2020, Eriksson2021, Popoff2022, Tesser2023, AndreevDTnoise}.
 At finite temperature, the total quantum noise contains contributions from both shot noise and thermal fluctuations\cite{Blanter2000}, leading to a richer structure than in the zero-temperature limit.
 The interplay between thermal broadening and bias-driven quasiparticle transport modifies the magnitude and position of the characteristic features in the noise spectra.
 Consequently, finite-temperature quantum noise provides an additional and experimentally relevant probe of pairing symmetry in multiband superconductors.

 In this work, we have employed a quantum transport-based approach to probe the phase structure of Iron Pnictides.
-Further analysing the behaviour of zero temperature quantum shot noise, finite temperature quantum noise, thermovoltage and $\Delta_T$ noise across the junction, we demonstrate that these observables too exhibit markedly different features depending on whether the superconductor exhibits $S_{++}$ or $S_{+-}$ symmetry.
-Our findings suggest that $\Delta_T$ noise, thermovoltage, zero temperature quantum shot noise, finite temperature quantum noise can serve as sensitive and experimentally accessible probe for detecting the underlying pairing symmetry in iron-pnictide superconductors.
+Further analysing the behaviour of zero temperature quantum shot noise, finite temperature quantum noise and $\Delta_T$ noise across the junction, we demonstrate that these observables too exhibit markedly different features depending on whether the superconductor exhibits $S_{++}$ or $S_{+-}$ symmetry.
+Our findings suggest that $\Delta_T$ noise, zero temperature quantum shot noise, finite temperature quantum noise can serve as sensitive and experimentally accessible probe for detecting the underlying pairing symmetry in iron-pnictide superconductors.

-{The structure of this paper is as follows: in Sec.~\ref {Formalism}(A-C) we outline the theoretical framework employed in our study, and focus on the calculation of current, Seebeck coefficient in a N-I-IP junction setup using the Landauer--B\"uttiker scattering approach.
+{The structure of this paper is as follows: in Sec.~\ref {Formalism}(A-C) we outline the theoretical framework employed in our study, and focus on the calculation of current in a N-I-IP junction setup using the Landauer--B\"uttiker scattering approach.
 In Sec.~\ref{Formalism}(D-E), we present the general theory of quantum noise in N-I-IP junction.
-In Sec.~\ref {results}, we present our results, which involve zero temperature quantum shot noise, finite temperature quantum noise, Seebeck coefficient, thermovoltage and $\Delta_T$ noise.
+In Sec.~\ref {results}, we present our results, which involve zero temperature quantum shot noise, finite temperature quantum noise and $\Delta_T$ noise.
 In Sec. ~\ref{analysis}, we analyse via a table the differences between the $S_{++}$ and $S_{+-}$ pairing symmetries.
 In Appendix~\ref {s matrix}, we discuss the derivation of the scattering matrix associated with this N-I-IP junction.
-In Appendix \ref{quantum noise appendix}, we discuss the finite-temperature quantum noise in the N-I-IP setup.
-In Appendix~\ref{zerotemperatureqsh} we derive the zero temperature quantum shot noise.
-In Appendix~\ref {thermovoltage}, we discuss the calculation of thermovoltage and Seebeck coefficient.
-In Appendix~\ref{behaviour in low}, we show the plots of $\Delta_T$ noise and zero temperature quantum shot noise in the low barrier strength limit. }
+In Appendix \ref{quantum noise appendix}, we derive the finite-temperature quantum noise in the N-I-IP setup. }